-This amended planning proposal seeks to amend the statutory planning controls that apply to the site through a site-specific amendment to NSLEP to enable future redevelopment at this prominent location.
+This planning proposal seeks to amend the statutory planning controls that apply to the site through a site-specific amendment to NSLEP to enable future redevelopment at this prominent location.

-This amended planning proposal is informed by an amended indicative concept proposal which establishes a building envelope and footprint for a future development proposal.
+This planning proposal is informed by an indicative concept proposal which establishes a building envelope and footprint, with a maximum building height of RL 259, for a future development proposal.
 The key components of the indicative concept proposal are:

-- 42 storey commercial tower; - Four levels of basement car parking below ground level; - Lower ground floor retail and commercial uses (including café / bar, retail premises, and reception area); - Upper ground floor (upper lobby, potential for co-working spaces, and café); and - Upper tower levels for commercial offices (including plant levels and communal terrace gardens).
+- 41 storey commercial tower; - Four levels of basement car parking below ground level; - Lower ground floor retail and commercial uses (including café / bar, retail premises, and reception area); - Upper ground floor (upper lobby, potential for co-working spaces, and café); and - Upper tower levels for commercial offices (including plant levels and communal terrace gardens).

-The amended indicative concept proposal can be achieved by amending the NSLEP as follows:
+The indicative concept proposal can be achieved by amending the NSLEP as follows:

-- Amend NSLEP 2013 Height of Buildings Map to provide for a maximum building height of RL265; - Amend NSLEP 2013 Maximum Floor Space Ratio Map to provide a maximum floor space ratio (FSR) control of 20:1.
+- Amend NSLEP 2013 Height of Buildings Map to provide for a maximum building height of RL259; - Amend NSLEP 2013 Maximum Floor Space Ratio Map to provide a maximum floor space ratio (FSR) control of 20:1.